arjsabbir88/LifeSure/README.md

 ## 📣 Credits

-Built with ❤️ by the LifeSure Dev Team for [Assignment 12, Category 019].
+Built with ❤️ by Tariqul Islam Khan (Sabbir).

 ---

-> **Note:** For a full feature demonstration, admin credentials, and live site, refer to the top sections above.
-All code and commits follow best practices and security guidelines.